Building Foundations for AI at Scale

 Leading through ambiguity to create order from chaos.

 Created rigid design system.
 Teams rejected it immediately.
-Realized I was solving the wrong problem - they needed flexibility, not rules.
+Realized I was solving the wrong problem - they needed flexibility for experimental AI features, not rules.
 Pivoted to modular approach.

-Embedded with engineering teams.
+Embedded with ML engineering teams.
 Learned their workflows, pain points.
 Co-created components WITH them, not FOR them.
-First successful implementation in Assistant team.
+First successful implementation in AutoML team.

-Other teams saw Assistant's velocity increase.
+Other teams saw AutoML's velocity increase.
 Voluntary adoption began.
 System evolved based on real usage.
 Engineering became biggest advocates.

 The Transformation